sda257/Wifi-Hacker/README.md

 CHECK README.md FOR MORE INFORMATION
 ## USAGE
 `python wifi.py `
+YOU can use the provided wordlist wich is from wifite's probale.txt
 ## DISCLAIMER
 ** This project is created only for educational/ethical purposes.
 Do NOT use this tool on networks that you do not own or do not have permission to test.